 If you have a friend or know someone who drinks alcohol during pregnancy, encourage her to seek help.
 If she is using alcohol or other drugs, she can get help to protect the child from injury.

+Alcohol has the same effect on the fetus no matter what type of drink it is, and the only thing that is recommended is therefore alcohol-free alternatives.
 There are many good non-alcoholic options in addition to apple juice, non-alcoholic wine or beer.
-Find your favorites for you and your child!
 Remember that most drinks can also be made without alcohol.